Can you do it? If so, how?

 Anytime you deviate from your general branding, you confuse your audience.

 It’s about showing the Hudson Valley you can solve your problems.
-Show them not only can you solve their problems, you care about their problems.
+Show them not only can you solve their problems, but you also care about their problems.

 Setting brand identity guidelines, and documenting them, will help to ensure your entire small business is persistent with your message.